 Actually instead of being offended at having my grammar corrected I was quietly thrilled.
 Here was another little imperfection I could pick other people up on.

 I take comfort in the fact that I am not totally obsessed by adherence to grammatical rules.
 A preposition is something with which I am happy to end a sentence ....

 Fowler says (and I agree, which I am sure he'll find heartening) that people who insist on worrying about split infinitives and sentences ending with prepositions are trying to impose the strictures of Latin on the English language.
 Seeing as English is not Latin there is no reason why it should follow the same rules.

-In my day job I was, for many years, a news editor so I suppose that might have encouraged my pedantry.
+In my day job I am a journalist so I suppose that might have encouraged my pedantry.
 Before the days of spell checkers I would cheerfully spend my day correcting spelling mistakes and typing errors.
 This was particularly crucial when reporting on African affairs of state as there was a prominent statesman at the time named Sithole whose name just invited a crude mistype.

 Now, if people habitually spell the word lose as loose, how do they spell the word loose?
 Looose, perhaps?

 As for people who spell definitely as definately, how do they spell the word definition?
 As defination?
 That sounds like something boy racers do with their car stereos.